Account Search Logout

 “If they truly provide half their number,” Cingetorix nods.
 “We can repel them,”

-“Yes, and you’ll die as true as you fight,” says Aedan.
+“Then you’ll die as true as you fight,” says Aedan.

 Lugotrix tuts, “And you’ll be flying up a tree for warmth,”

 “Enough,” Taran scolds.
-“Or I’ll dismiss you both,”
+“Or I’ll dismiss you,”

-Aedan eagerly departs, and while seeking his mother in the cavern, a firm hand finds his nape and another his crotch.
 A gentle squeeze stills him as hot breath warms his ear.

-Moments later, a smaller, smoother hand takes his wrist on the highest deck.
 Avalin stands with her gourd lamp held high.
-Lack of sleep devours her loveliness, and her voice lays heavy like her heart.
+Lack of sleep abates her loveliness, and her voice comes out heavy like her heart.
+“They’ve got my boy,” she croaks.

 “They’ve got many boys,” says Aedan.

 “I will not.”
 Aedan blinks at her outrage.
-“He got caught because he refused to listen,”
+“He got caught because he refused to listen.”

 “He cares for you,” she stammers.
 “And you care for him,”

-“He’s nothing to me,” he says.
-“Except in my way,”
+“Your son is nothing to me,” he reveals, “except in my way.”

-“Please,” she cries.
+“Please,” she whines softly, taking his hand and pulling him away from the water.
 “If you’re your father’s son—”

 “-You invoke Fintan to move me?”
-He remains calm.
-“The Owl would leave your boy to rot for telling the Romans of our river defenses,”
+Aedan remains calm.
+“Fintan the Owl would leave your boy to rot for telling the Romans of our river defenses.”

 A tear falls down her cheek.

+Two long houses without windows center the camp.
+A pair of sentries walk around them, meeting in the middle and making small talk before repeating their orbit.
 Inside the first, cattle laze around sacks of barleycorn.
 Wooden racks hang from the rafters with animal skins stretched tight over their grills.
-Aedan’s ornery spirit nags at him to cut the livestock free, but his mission takes precedence.
+Aedan’s ornery spirit nags him to cut the livestock free, but his mission takes precedence.

-He ventures to the smaller lodge and climbs to the roof.
-He drops in through an air transom and finds the Bibroci women sleeping with nothing more than some hay to keep them from the dirt.
+He ventures unseen to the smaller lodge alongside.
+Atop its roof, he drops down into an air transom and finds the Bibroci women sleeping with nothing more than some hay to keep them from the dirt.
+None of his bitches from the farmhouse raid lie among them, and one wakes upon seeing his figure against the wall.

-None of his bitches from the farmhouse raid are among them, but one wakes upon seeing his figure against the wall.
-Hair braided and face flush, she elbows the girl beside her, and soon, word of the Owl’s arrival travels to their sanctioned leader, the druidess Eadaoin.
+Hair braided and face flushed, she elbows the girl beside her, and soon, word of the Owl King’s arrival travels to their sanctioned leader.
+Before long, the square-jawed druidess, Eadaoin, sits cross-legged before him.

-“Tell me Ostin survived Tamesa,” she says.
+“Tell me Ostin survived,” she says.

 Aedan swings his head.

 “That Lion,” she adds.
-“He’s as strange as you when his cock’s full of blood,”
+“He’s as strange as you when his cock’s full of blood.”

 A voice rises from the darkness.
-“He keeps us safe,”
+“He keeps us safe.”

-“Without him,” another speaks.
+“Without him,” another says.
 “We’d all be pregnant,”

 “Pregnant or worse,” gripes a third.